 - Edamame Salad with Red Bell Pepper

-Jerusalem artichokes: Also marketed as “sunchokes,” these knobby roots have no connection with Jerusalem nor do they bear any resemblance to the more common, leafy artichokes.
+Also marketed as “sunchokes,” these knobby roots have no connection with Jerusalem nor do they bear any resemblance to the more common, leafy artichokes.
 They are related in some way to the sunflower plant, however.
-With a texture that is a cross between a water chestnut and a white potato, and a flavor that is pleasant but hard to describe, Jerusalem artichokes can be scrubbed, sliced, and eaten raw alone or in salads, or quickly sautéed in a little olive oil.
+These veggies have a texture that is a cross between a water chestnut and a white potato and a flavor that is pleasant but hard to describe.
+Jerusalem artichokes can be scrubbed, sliced, and eaten raw alone or in salads, or quickly sautéed in a little olive oil.

-Jícama: another offbeat root, jicama (pronounced HICK-a-mah) is native to the American Southwest, and until the last decade or so was not easy to find outside that realm.
-Now you will find it in well-stocked supermarkets and produce stores from west to east.
-Sweet, crunchy, and a bit more watery than other roots, jicama is, like the Jerusalem artichokes, good sliced and eaten raw, used in salads, or sautéed.
+Another offbeat root, jicama (pronounced HICK-a-mah) is native to the American Southwest, and until the last decade or so was not easy to find outside that realm.
+Now you will find jicama in well-stocked supermarkets and produce stores from west to east.
+Sweet, crunchy, and a bit more watery than other roots, jicama is—like the Jerusalem artichokes—good sliced and eaten raw, used in salads, or sautéed.

-Leeks: A member of the onion family, leeks resemble oversized scallions.
-Only the white and lightest green parts are edible; the dark green leaves may be washed well, chopped, and used to flavor homemade vegetable stock, or you can simply discard or compost them.
+A member of the onion family, leeks resemble oversized scallions.
+Only the white and lightest green parts are edible.
+The dark green leaves may be washed well, chopped, and used to flavor homemade vegetable stock, or you can simply discard or compost them.
 Chop leeks and rinse very well before using.
 Sautéed leeks are wonderful in soups and paired with potatoes or cabbage.
-You can always substitute them for ordinary onions.
+But you can always substitute them for ordinary onions.